Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: Numerical results

-The relative difference between numerical results and the moving equilibrium are given in \cref{fig:moving_perturbed_bc}.
-Note that we have modified the factor $\Lambda$ in the wave speed estimate, to introduce some additional numerical viscosity to stabilize the numerical scheme, see \cref{tab:wavy_BC_parameters}.
-These changes are marginally and are necessary since the well-balanced scheme drastically reduces the numerical viscosity by construction.
+The relative difference between numerical results and the moving equilibrium are given in \cref{fig:moving_perturbed_bc}{, for the \FWBschemeTwo scheme on two grids, made of \num{128} and \num{512} cells respectively.} Note that we have modified the factor $\Lambda$ in the wave speed estimate, to introduce some additional numerical viscosity to stabilize the numerical scheme, see \cref{tab:wavy_BC_parameters}. {These changes are marginal and are necessary since the wave speed estimates \eqref{eq:def_lambda} with $\Lambda = 1$ may violate the stability conditions, as per~\cite{TorMueSiv2020}}.

 We observe that the perturbations remain well-resolved for all considered EOS despite being of orders around $10^{-9}$ in some cases.
 Note that, for the \PenRob EOS, the pressure perturbation is displayed instead of the velocity perturbation.
 This is due to the steady state being supercritical, and thus the perturbations in $u$ quickly leave the domain, while the acoustic waves remain visible as pressure perturbations.